+2000.
 “We exist so that God, working in and through us, will use us, to help people know, apply, experience, embrace and proclaim God’s truth on marriage and family.
-The result is godly families reaching others with God’s truth”, explains Andy Bray, Director of FamilyLife (in New Zealand), a ministry that encourages a variety of couples at different stages in life in their marriages and roles as mothers and fathers.
+The result is godly families reaching others with God’s truth”, explains Andy Bray, Director of FamilyLife (in New Zealand), a ministry that encourages a variety of couples at various stages in life in their marriages and roles as mothers and fathers.

 This year FamilyLife weekend conferences will be held across the country at various locations.
 The first New Zealand conference in 1990 was held at Arjay House with “six discerning couples”.
 It was so endorsed that another was held within six months, says Mr Bray.
 From there a larger conference was organised and in 1992 forty couples attended the “superb” Waipuna Hotel.
 Almost sixty conferences occurred since then for more than 6800 people all around the country in eleven regions.
 Now there is a FamilyLife Conference somewhere in New Zealand every month, except over the summer break, Mr Bray enthuses.

-The conference is presented as a set of building blocks, beginning with Threats to Oneness, then presenting God’s Plan and Purpose for Marriage, before entering into the areas of Communication, Conflict Resolution, and Intimacy.
+The conference is presented as a set of building blocks, beginning with Threats to Oneness, then presenting God’s Plan and Purpose for Marriage, before entering the areas of Communication, Conflict Resolution, and Intimacy.

-“On Sunday morning, the men are presented a powerful sermon on what it is to be a godly husband and a Dad, while the women get a similar message aimed at them as the wife and mum.”
+“On Sunday morning, the men are presented a powerful sermon on what it is to be a godly husband and a dad, while the women get a similar message aimed at them as the wife and mum.”